NAME

 size as returned by

-request.
-The following constants are defined for convenience: MAP_ANON
+sysconf(3) with the _SC_PAGESIZErequest.
+The following constants are defined for convenience:

 - Map anonymous memory not associated with any specific file.
 The file